Chhatrapati Shivaji Maharaj – The King Who Changed Indian History

 8. Goddess Tulajabhavani gave him a divine sword, which is known as Bhavani Talwar.
 The sword is in Britain nowadays.

-9. It is said that when Waghya (dog) saw Shivaji Maharaj’s body being cremated, he jumped into the burning pyre of Shivaji Maharaj.
+9. It is said that when Waghya (dog) saw Shivaji Maharaj’s body being cremated, he jumped into the burning pyre.

-It is arguable to say whether he was a god or not, but one can definitely say that he was blessed by God.
+It is arguable to say whether he was a god, but one can definitely say that he had the blessings of the gods.

 1. Indra Jimi Jrumbha Par: